-Quick Tip 1 Arrive on time or be early.
-Then you will have time to prepare your heart to receive God's word and his body.
+Quick Tip 1 Arrive on time or time to prepare your heart to receive God's word and

 4 The saints were Massgoers.
 You can go every day.
 Daily Mass is a blessing!

 5 "If we really understood the Mass, we would die of joy," said St. John Vianney, patron of parish priests.